Andy-Big/MKS-DLP-alter/README.md

 * Fixed UV-LCD initialization.
 * Now, when switching to a screensaver, power consumption is reduced as much as possible, to less than 0.8 watts.

-**To do in the near future:**
-1. Changing parameters during printing - exposure time, elevation and lifting speed, etc.
-1. Support for .photons files.
-1. Upgradeable bootloader and firmware.
-1. Touch panel calibration.

 ## 01.10.2020 Updates
 **Added/changed:**
 + Added support for .photon and .cbddlp files.
 + Added settings for lift height on completion printing.
 + Added file deleting in file preview screen.

-**To do in the near future:**
-1. Changing parameters during printing - exposure time, elevation and lifting speed, etc.
-1. Upgradeable bootloader and firmware.
-1. Touch panel calibration.
-1. Total printer on time counter.
-1. Time counters reset.

 ## 02.10.2020 Updates
 **Added/changed:**